Inception Capital for Physical AI

 H3X

-Developing the lightest propulsion system for the electric aviation industry
+The lightest propulsion system for electric aviation.